SiddyHub/Dapr/README.md

    Once the application and side car is running, we can also apply breakpoint to debug the code.
 Check [this link](https://code.visualstudio.com/docs/editor/debugging#_breakpoints) for more info.

-   The Darp extension added also provides information about the applications running, the corresponding components loaded for that application etc.
+   The Darp extension added also provides information about the applications running and the corresponding components loaded for that application.

 ## Dapr Building Blocks Covered

-1. Service Invocation
+####1.
+Service Invocation

    To know more about how [Service Invocation](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/service-invocation-overview/#service-invocation-diagram) works.

    We are going to use Dapr SDK for Service Invocation, by referencing `Dap.AspNetCore` Nuget package.